webdiscus/ansis/README.md

 <a id="compare" name="compare"></a>

-## Comparison of most popular libraries
+## Compare the features of most popular libraries

 Run the command to see the support of some features by various libraries: